sez11a/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-using-lcs.markdown

 LCS also lets you view and manage your Liferay EE subscriptions.
 You can view your project's subscriptions, see how they're being used, assign an environment to a subscription type, and more.
 You can access these features from the *Subscriptions* tab on the upper-left of the LCS site.
-The following screenshot shows this.
+Note that to use these features, your Liferay instances must be running Liferay 6.2 EE Service Pack 15 or higher.

 ![Figure 4.24: The *Subscriptions* tab in LCS lets you view and manage your Liferay EE subscriptions.](../../images/lcs-subscriptions.png)